ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab07.md

 3. __SUBSCRIPTION__: Choose the subscription that you want to use to pay for this Event Hub
 4. __NAMESPACE NAME__: A unique name that will identify this Service Bus instance.

-Once the Event Hub has been created click on the line with the name "iotlab"
+Once the Event Hub has been created click on the line with the name _iotlab_

 <img src="/images/photon_lab07_3.png"/>

-Click on the _CONFIGURE_ tab to create a shared access policy that will allow you to send messages to the event hub.
+Click on the __CONFIGURE__ tab to create a shared access policy that will allow you to send messages to the event hub.

 <img src="/images/photon_lab07_4.png"/>

-The _POLICY NAME_ and the _PRIMARY KEY_ will be used later when you write code to generate the SAS token.
+The __POLICY NAME__ and the __PRIMARY KEY__ will be used later when you write code to generate the SAS token.

 ## Writing the Code
 For this lab you will create a new file named <strong>lab07.js</strong> in the same directory as you did in the previous labs.
 There are no additional dependencies, so you don't need to make any changes to the package.json file.